Ruellia brittoniana (Ru-EL-lee-a brit-toe-nee-A-na), more commonly known as Mexican Petunia belongs to Acanthaceae

 This is a low shrub having a dark purple cast and dark green leaves.

 These plants have a fast growth rate quickly reaching 3′ -6′ feet tall, and the same in diameter.

 Keep in mind that while a baby purple showers may not be full, the plant becomes lush with age and from clumping colonies.

 Owing to its fast-growing nature, it is considered to be invasive.

-NOTE: Although listed as invasive, we’ve grown them for years in Florida and never experienced the plants getting out of hand.
+NOTE: Although it is listed as an invasive species, we’ve grown them for years in the state of Florida landscape and never experienced the plants getting out of hand.